mcombeau/Cpp_Modules/cpp09/README.md

 ./RPN <Reverse_Polish_Notation_expression>
 ```

 Spaces do not matter in the RPN expression, each digit is treated as a separate number.
-The two folliwing notations are equivalent:
+The two following notations are equivalent:

 ```
 ./RPN "2 3 + 1 -"